VanOns/laraberg/README.md

 # Missing Blocks

-Since we disabled direct file-uploading, some of the media blocks require a media library to operate.
+Since we have disabled direct file uploading, some of the media blocks require a media library to operate.
 This means that the following blocks will only be enabled when you're using Laravel Filemanager for now:

 - Cover